Aberdeen trades hospitals

-Several Aberdeen trades hospitals were built by the merchants and trades associations of Aberdeen ("New" and Old Aberdeen) from the sixteenth to the nineteenth century.
+Several Aberdeen trades hospitals were built by the merchants and trades associations of Aberdeen ("New" and Old Aberdeen) in Scotland from the sixteenth to the nineteenth century.
 Traditionally hospitals had been built by the church.

 In addition to hospitals that served the needs of the poor and elderly, "hospitals" were built as schools.
 Robert Gordon's College was founded by a wealthy merchant in 1731.
 In "Royal" Aberdeen and Old Aberdeen the incorporated trades formed associations to serve the needs of the craftsmen.
 Similar incorporated trades associations are to be found in Elgin, Edinburgh, Irvine, Stirling, Dundee, Kirkcubright and Glasgow.

 In addition to such hospitals, there were "correction houses" and workhouses or poorhouses.

 Pre-Reformation hospitals

 From the early twelfth century, hospitals had been built by church foundations across Europe to meet the needs of the poor and elderly (see Hospitals in medieval Scotland for more details on medieval hospitals).
 In general the church applied a doctrine of charity in which the elderly, infirm and those suffering from diseases such as leprosy were cared for in hospitals.
 Few Pre-Reformation hospitals provide what is now called "health care".
 The general concern in Pre-Reformation times was for "spiritual health"; in Post-Reformation times the concern was for "physical health".
 Some hospitals did have physic gardens.
 The growth of incorporated trades organizations and merchant societies offered an alternative of community care for members and their "relicks".
 Church hospitals founded before 1559/1560 were: Aberdeen Leper House, St Anne c1363 to 1573; St Peters c 1179 to 1427; St Thomas the Martyr 1459 to uncertain; St Mary's Old Aberdeen 1531 to 2013.